-The children of a BBS affected parent will all be carriers of the affected gene, but will not have the Syndrome provided that the other parent does not have any changes in the same gene.
-If the other parent is a carrier of a change in the same gene, then each child has a 50% chance of having the Syndrome.
-If both parents have BBS, then all children will be affected with BBS.
+The children of a BBS affected parent would be carriers, but will not have the condition, provided that the other parent does not have any changes in the same gene.
+If the other parent is a carrier of a change in the same gene, then each child has a 50% chance of having BBS .
+If both parents have BBS caused by changes in the same gene, then all children will be affected with BBS.